dmbarbour/wikilon/docs/Runtime.md

 I can potentially parallelize evaluation and copy of `[A]` with progress in `X`.
 However, I'm not certain this will do much good in practice.
 Depending on how I approach representation of parallel copies, it might offer some benefits.

 Anyhow, I currently plan to limit evaluation within a block to a single focus - a single thread.
 Parallelism is thus delimited by block values.

+I need an efficient representation that supports:

+* bi-directional movement of the logical cursor
+* efficient inlining of one program into another
+* lightweight copy, growth of buffer, or blank spaces
+* lightweight drop, shrink buffer at arbitrary location or logically delete

 ## Memory Representations